OneOfTheInfiniteMonkeys/MTDL/README.md

 Optional
 - <a rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/USB-C" target="_blank">USB C cable connection to host computer</a>

+Download and unzip the <a href="https://github.com/OneOfTheInfiniteMonkeys/MTDL/zipball/master/">Repository Zip file</a>.
+Make sure you are using the correct versio of CircuitPython for the release.
-Copy the files located in the dist folder to the CIRCUITPY folder of the Adafruit MagTag.
+Then copy the files located in the 'dist' folder of the unzipped files to the CIRCUITPY drive (root) folder of the Adafruit MagTag.

 There are two setup files:
 <table>
   <tr><th>File</th><th>Comment</th></tr>